PayPal: Spin-off from eBay (2014–present)

 It was announced on September 30, 2014, that eBay would spin off PayPal into a separate publicly traded company, a move demanded in 2013 by activist hedge fund magnate Carl Icahn.
 The spin-off was completed on July 18, 2015.
 On July 20, the company was relisted on Nasdaq under the same ticker symbol it used shortly before it was acquired by eBay, PYPL.
 On January 31, 2018, eBay announced "After the existing eBay-PayPal agreement ends in 2020, PayPal will remain a payment option for shoppers on eBay, but it won't be prominently featured ahead of debit and credit card options as it is today.
 PayPal will cease to process card payments for eBay at that time."
 The company will "instead begin working with Amsterdam-based Adyen".

 On July 1, 2015, PayPal announced that it was acquiring digital money transfer company Xoom Corporation.
 PayPal spent $25 a share in cash to acquire the publicly traded Xoom, or about $1.09 billion.
 The deal was closed in the fourth quarter of 2015.
-The move strengthened PayPal’s international business, giving it access to Xoom’s 1.3 million active U.S. customers that sent about $7 billion in the 12 months ending on March 31, to people in 37 countries.
+The move strengthened PayPal’s international business, giving it access to Xoom’s 1.3 million active U.S. customers that spent about $7 billion in the 12 months ending on March 31, to people in 37 countries.

 On September 1, 2015, PayPal launched its peer-to-peer payment platform "PayPal.Me", a service that allows users to send a custom link to request funds via text, email, or other messaging platforms.
 Custom links are set to be structured as PayPal.me/username/amount requested.
-PayPal.Me was launched in 18 countries including the United States, United Kingdom, Germany, Australia, Canada, Russia, Turkey, France, Italy, Spain, Poland, Sweden, Belgium, Norway, Denmark, Netherlands, Austria and Switzerland.
+PayPal.Me was launched in 18 countries including the United States, United Kingdom, Germany, Australia, Canada, Russia, Turkey, France, Italy, Spain, Poland, Sweden, Belgium, Norway, Denmark, Netherlands, Austria, and Switzerland.
 PayPal had 170 million users, as of September 2015, and the focus of PayPal.Me was to create a mobile-first user experience that enables faster payment sharing than PayPal's traditional tools.

 On May 17, 2018, PayPal agreed to purchase Swedish payment processor iZettle for $2.2 billion.
 This was PayPal's largest acquisition until late November 2019 and the company claims that it is the in-store expertise and digital marketing strength that will complement its own online and mobile payment services.
 In 2018, PayPal became a jersey patch sponsor of the Phoenix Suns.
 On March 19, 2019, PayPal announced its partnership with Instagram as part of the company's new checkout feature, "Checkout on Instagram".
 In June 2019, PayPal reported that Chief Operating Officer Bill Ready would be leaving the company at the end of the year, transitioning into the role of commerce chief for Google.